faxpillow/aid-awesomeinvestingdecisions/README.md

 # regrettableinvestingdecisions
-Regrettable Investing Decisions - HUMOR unrelated to any contextual repositories
+Regrettable Investing Decisions - unrelated to any contextual repositories etc